vitusvictor/vitusvictor/README.md

 ### Hello, welcome
 I'm Somtochukwu, a fullstack developer.
-I mostly enjoy writing in Java, Javascript and Python.
+I mostly write Java, Javascript and Python.
+I occationally do Flutter.

+I currentyly volunteer at <a href="https://www.linkedin.com/company/her-braces/" target="_blank">HerBraces</a>.
+Where girls are taught to program.

+I am open for new roles.

 You may reach me on vitusvictor41@gmail.com.